hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 a "robot account" that can be granted a limited set of IAM permissions.

 From [the service account key page in the Cloud Console](https://pantheon.corp.google.com/apis/credentials/serviceaccountkey) choose an existing account, or create a new one.
-Then, download the JSON key file.
+Next, download the JSON key file.
 Name it something you can remember, and store it somewhere secure on your machine.